Kodiologist/Citematic/README.rst

 Licenses
 ============================================================

-Citematic (specifically, quickbib) contains some code, in modified form, from citeproc-py, to which the below two-clause BSD-style license applies.
-Citematic itself is licensed under the GPL.
+Citematic contains some code in modified form to which the below copyrights and licenses apply.
+Citematic itself is licensed under the GPL ≥3.

 License for citeproc-py
 ----------------------------------------